Draft Council of Europe convention on the protection of the environment through criminal law

 which is similar to a “particularly serious offence” as defined

-under the draft Convention.
+under the draft convention.

 8. The Assembly considers that there are good reasons to further